-Aundrea Gamble recently compled her first season on the Arkansas State coaching staff.
+Aundrea Gamble recently compled her second season on the Arkansas State coaching staff.

 In her first season, she helped the Red Wolves become the Sun Belt's top 3-point shooting team with a .339 percentage.
 The mark is tied for the seventh best in school history.
 She also helped coach Brittany Fowler to a career 3-point field goal percentage of .378, the fifth best in progam history.